Digital Twins: McKean-Pontryagin Control for Partially Observed Physical Twins: McKean--Pontryagin for Partially Observed Twins

 with $\pi_t$ the law of $X_t$.
 Note that (\ref{eq:stationary}) corresponds to the stationary Hamilton--Jacobi--Bellman equation

 for the value function $\hat v_t(x)$ and $\hat \psi_t = \nabla_x \hat v_t$; compare (\ref{eq:HJB}).
-However, the optimal control is now determined by (\ref{eq:starionary control}) instead of the closed loop control following from (\ref{eq:HJB}) for fully observed diffusion processes \cite{R25b}.
-Note that a changing $\pi_t$ implies a modified $\hat \psi_t$ and the combination of both leads to the open loop control (\ref{eq:starionary control}).
-Furthermore, the quasi-stationary value function $\hat v_t$ can only provide an easy-to-compute surrogate for the stationary measure-valued value function which arises from partially observed Markov decision processes \cite{Bensoussan92,Nisio15}.
+However, the optimal control is now determined by (\ref{eq:starionary control}) instead of the closed loop control (\ref{eq:control equivalence}), which is based on the stationary solution $v_\ast$ of (\ref{eq:HJB}) for fully observed diffusion processes and $\psi_\ast = \nabla_x v_\ast$ \cite{R25b}.
+Note that a change in $\pi_t$ implies a modification in $\hat \psi_t$ and the combination of both leads to open loop control (\ref{eq:starionary control}).

-In practice, one would choose $\epsilon$ not too small in (\ref{eq:Hamiltonian ODE continuous}) since small values of $\epsilon > 0$ lead to stiff differential equations; but also not too large in order for (\ref{eq:Hamiltonian ODE continuous}) to stay close to the quasi-equilibrium solution $\hat \psi_t$ determined by (\ref{eq:stationary}).
+The quasi-stationary value function $\hat v_t$ takes full account of the current filtering distribution $\pi_t$ while ignoring the impact of future observations.
+Hence, our formulation still only provides an approximation to the stationary measure-valued value function, which arises from partially observed Markov decision processes \cite{Bensoussan92,Nisio15}.
+See Remark \ref{rem1} below.
+However, we note that our formulation becomes exact in the limit $\epsilon \to 0$ if the separation principle applies \cite{Handel07,WW81}; {\it i.e.},

-\begin{remark} The choice (\ref{eq:beta_DT}) is not unique.
-Alternatively, one could include only the data-driven innovation term in $\beta_t(a)$; i.e., define
+In practice, one would choose $\epsilon$ not too small in (\ref{eq:Hamiltonian ODE continuous}) since small values of $\epsilon > 0$ lead to stiff differential equations; but also not too large for (\ref{eq:Hamiltonian ODE continuous}) to stay close to the quasi-equilibrium solution $\hat \psi_t$ determined by (\ref{eq:stationary}).
+Furthermore, (\ref{eq:PMPopen}) can be simplified for $\epsilon$ sufficiently small as already done in the fully observed case; {\it i.e.}~(\ref{eq:PMPs}).